 - Local treatments are used to remove, destroy, or control the cancer cells in a specific area, such as the breast.
 Surgery and radiation treatment are local treatments.

 - Systemic treatments are used to destroy or control cancer cells all over the body.
-Chemotherapy; hormone therapy such as tamoxifen (Nolvadex, Tamoxen, Soltamox); aromatase inhibitors such as anastrozole (Arimidex), exemestane (Aromasin), and letrozole (Femara); and biologic drugs such as lapatinib (Tykerb), palbociclib (Ibrance), pertuzumab (Perjeta), trastuzumab (Herceptin), and trastuzumab emtansine (Kadcyla), are systemic treatments.
+Chemotherapy; hormone therapy such as tamoxifen (Nolvadex, Tamoxen, Soltamox) or fulvestrant (Faslodex); aromatase inhibitors such as anastrozole (Arimidex), exemestane (Aromasin), and letrozole (Femara); and trageted drugs such as lapatinib (Tykerb), pertuzumab (Perjeta), trastuzumab (Herceptin), and trastuzumab emtansine (Kadcyla), are systemic treatments.
 A patient may have just one form of treatment or a combination, depending on her needs.

 What Happens After Treatment?